ANOTHER VIEW OF 'FOSSIL' FUELS

 If I am right, and if fossil fuel is actually a renewable fuel (or at least virtually limitless on earth and even more so in space) then we can use fossil fuels instead of nuclear energy.
 This would be wonderful, because nuclear energy--as discussed below--is absolutely unconscionable because of how it destroys our planet for future generations.

 This doesn't mean we should use fossil fuels in a manner that poisons or pollutes our environment (as fracking seems to poison our water, or as British Petroleum Co. polluted the Gulf of Mexico)!
 If, in order to avoid defiling the environment, we need to use fossil fuels LESS, then so be it; we can learn to make do with less energy and no doubt a bit more creativity.
+There are alternative sources of energy besides solar and wind (such as geothermal energy) that should be used instead of nuclear power.

 WHY NUCLEAR ENERGY IS ABSOLUTELY UNCONSCIONABLE BECAUSE IT DESTROYS OUR PLANET FOR FUTURE GENERATIONS